rabbitmq/rabbitmq-website/site/oauth2-examples.md

   ]},
 </pre>

-**NOTE**: When the user logs out, or its RabbitMQ session expired, or the token expired, the user is directed to the RabbitMQ Management landing page which has a **Click here to login** button.
+**Important**: when the user logs out, or its RabbitMQ session expired, or the token expired, the user is directed to the RabbitMQ Management landing page which has a **Click here to login** button.
 The user is never automatically redirected back to the url configured in the `oauth_provider_url`.
 It is only when the user clicks **Click here to login** , the user is redirected to the configured url in `oauth_provider_url`.

 ## <a id="access-other-protocols" class="anchor" href="#access-other-protocols">Access other protocols using OAuth 2.0 tokens</a>